noopur-zambare/noopur-zambare/README.md

 ## About Me
 I am currently pursuing my MSc in Computing Science at the University of Alberta, with a focus on Bias and Fairness in Machine Learning.
-I graduated with BTech in Mechanical Engineering with Minor in Data Science, from IIT Jodhpur, India.
+I received my BTech in Mechanical Engineering with a minor in Data Science from IIT Jodhpur, India.